freeCodeCamp/freeCodeCamp/guide/english/css/index.md

 ---

 ### Cascading Style Sheets (CSS)
+Cascading Style Sheets is a style sheet language used for describing the presentation of a document written in a markup language like HTML.
 CSS is an acronym for Cascading Style Sheets.
 It was first invented in 1996, and is now a standard feature of all major web browsers.

 CSS allows for developers to control how web pages look by "styling" the HTML structure of that page.